moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 ## Ending a live broadcast
-After publishing a catalog and defining tracks carrying live content, an original publisher can deliver a deterministic signal to all subscribers that it is complete by taking the following steps:
+After publishing a catalog and defining tracks carrying live content, an original publisher can deliver a deterministic signal to all subscribers that the broadcast is complete by taking the following steps:

 * Send a SUBSCRIBE_DONE (See MOQT Sect 8.1.2) message for all active tracks using status code 0x2	Track Ended.
-* Publish a catalog update, either absolute or as delta update, which signals isComplete as TRUE.
+* If the live stream is being converted instantly to a VOD asset, then publish an independent (non-delta) catalog update which, for each tracks, sets isLive {{islive}}
+  to FALSE and adds a track duration {{trackduration}} field.
+* If the live stream is being terminated permanently without conversion to VOD, then publish an independent catalog update which signals isComplete {{iscomplete}} as TRUE and which contains an empty Track {{tracks}} field.

 # Security Considerations